 Schematics of a pump-probe experiment.
 The sample is excited with a 70 fs IR pulse.
 A time delay dt later, the FEL radiation probes the properties of the excited state.
 The diffraction ring on the camera contains information about the structural properties of the sample.

 XFEL studies of the interaction of ultra-intense laser radiation with solids

-Ultra-intense X-ray and optical laser beams interacting with a solid material can creat dense and highly relativistic plasmas that show unique dynamical and structural properties for the duration of a few fs.
-Such extreme states of matter exists for example in the interior of stars and other astrophysical objects.
-In collaboration with the Helmholtz Center Dresden-Rossendorf we study the possibility to investigate such extreme states of matter user X-ray free-electron laser sources (see images below).
+Ultra-intense laser beams interacting with solids can creat dense and highly relativistic plasmas that show unique dynamical and structural properties for the duration of a few femtoseconds.
+Such extreme states of matter exists for example in the interior of stars and other astrophysical objects but are also highly relevant for developing new sources of ion beams e.g. for radiation therapy.
+In collaboration with the Helmholtz Center Dresden-Rossendorf and the European XFEL we study the possibility to investigate such extreme states of matter using X-ray free-electron laser sources.

 The X-ray science community is facing currently a paradigm shift in terms of data rates and data volumes to be analyzed.
 Due to the increased brilliance of X-ray sources and due to the technical development of fast and large mega-pixel X-ray detectors the data rates increased tremendously in the last few years.
 In our experiments we are facing this problem of the data avalanche now and we employ modern tools of big data analytics to analyze our data.